khan-ayanama/Course104-React/Lectures/Tutorial-09/Notes.md

 ## Custom Hook

-ustom hooks are functions that allow you to extract and reuse stateful logic across multiple components.
+Custom hooks are functions that allow you to extract and reuse stateful logic across multiple components.
 Custom hooks enable you to abstract complex logic into reusable pieces, improving code modularity and maintainability.
 Custom hooks should follow the naming convention of starting with "use" to make it clear that they are hooks.

 ### 1. Creating a Custom Hook